NBA Rumors: Latest Buzz on Kawhi Leonard Trade, Clint Capela, More

 Los Angeles is still in the mix to complete a trade for San Antonio Spurs forward Kawhi Leonard, a process that is moving slower than molasses.

-Over in Houston, the wait surrounds the decision about restricted free agent Clint Capela's future, as the Western Conference Final runner-up tries to keep most of its squad in place to chase down the Warriors during the 2018-19 campaign.
+Over in Houston, the wait surrounds the decision about restricted free agent Clint Capela's future, as the Western Conference Finals runner-up tries to keep most of its squad in place to chase down the Warriors during the 2018-19 campaign.

 Below is a look at the latest buzz about the Leonard trade, Capela's free agency and news about other available free agents.